minewhat/slate/source/includes/_collection.md

 Parameter | Description
 --------- | -------------
-pid | Product ID The unique identifier of the product of the product you want us to track. sku | The sku of the item qty | The quantity of items price | The price of product parent_pid | Parent Product ID.
-The unique identifier of the parent product(incase of variant products) you want us to track. bundle  | The array of items in bundle
+pid | Product ID The unique identifier of the product of the product you want us to track sku | The sku of the item qty | The quantity of items price | The price of product parent_pid | Parent Product ID.
+The unique identifier of the parent product(incase of variant products) you want us to track bundle  | The array of items in bundle